jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

-    (i) at least 1 representative of corporate societies licensed to operate gaming machines in commercial venues; and (ii) at least 1 representative of corporate societies licensed to operate gaming machines in non-commercial venues; and (iii) at least 1 representative of casino licence holders; and (iv) TAB NZ; and
+    (i) at least 1 representative of corporate societies licensed to operate gaming machines in commercial venues; and (ii) at least 1 representative of corporate societies licensed to operate gaming machines in non-commercial venues; and (iii) at least 1 representative of casino licence holders; and (iiia) at least 1 representative of online casino operators; and (iv) TAB NZ; and
     (v) the New Zealand Lotteries Commission; and
     (vi) representatives of the providers of problem gambling services; and